AP VoteCast: Texas voters sour on state of nation

 Connect to local news for just $4.99 a month for 12 months.VIEW OFFER

-“We need to start listening to the scientists and the doctors so we can find out how to eradicate this,” Price said.
+Cornyn and Hegar were neck and neck among both voters without a college degree and college-educated voters.

+Cornyn led among voters in small towns and rural areas.
+Voters in cities were more likely to prefer Hegar over Cornyn.
+Hegar and Cornyn were neck and neck among suburban voters.

 The coronavirus pandemic has spread through the U.S. for roughly eight months, killing more than 230,000 Americans.
-Overall, about 2 in 10 Texas voters said the virus in the U.S. is completely or mostly under control, and 3 in 10 said it’s somewhat under control.
-Almost half of voters think the coronavirus is not at all under control in this country.
+Overall, 21% of voters said the virus in the U.S. is completely or mostly under control, and 31% said it’s somewhat under control.
+Forty-seven percent of voters think the coronavirus is not at all under control in this country.

 ON THE ISSUES

 The coronavirus pandemic was top of mind for many voters in Texas.
-Almost two-fifths said it is the most important issue facing the country today.
+Thirty-eight percent said it is the most important issue facing the country today.

-Voters also considered the economy a major issue, with almost 3 in 10 saying it ranked at the top.
+Voters also considered the economy a major issue, with 28% saying it ranked at the top.

-About 1 in 10 named health care and the same number named racism, while 4% named law enforcement.
+Nine percent named health care, 9% named racism and 4% named law enforcement.

-Steve Steenson, 58, a window installer who lives in the Dallas suburb of Carrollton, voted for Trump.

-“I think he’s a little crude and rough around the edges but I’m more interested in the deeds than the words.
-I just cringe when he opens his mouth but he seems to have the country really in his heart, our best interest,” Steenson said.

 NATIONAL ECONOMY

-Voters were slightly negative in their assessments of the nation’s economy.
-Overall, almost half described economic conditions in the U.S. as excellent or good, and more than half called them not so good or poor.
+Voters were slightly negative in their assessments of the nation's economy.
+Overall, 46% described economic conditions in the U.S. as excellent or good, and 54% called them not so good or poor.

-Cheryl North, 71, a retired antiques dealer from Dallas, said she liked what Trump was able to achieve with the economy before the pandemic and thinks it’s “quickly going back in that direction now.”

-“I think in four more years, it will only get better,” North said.

-Eboni Price, 29, who owns a business that specializes in the care of horses, used a different form of transportation to get to her polling site on Tuesday: her trusty horse Moon.
-Price, who is studying to be a veterinarian, said she voted for Kanye West in the presidential race.

-“I think he’s a happy medium for both of them honestly.
-He’s younger.
-He doesn’t have any experience and the people who don’t have experience in that position will be the best because they’re going to do what it takes not to fail,” Price said.

-AP VoteCast is a survey of the American electorate conducted by NORC at the University of Chicago for Fox News, NPR, PBS NewsHour, Univision News, USA Today Network, The Wall Street Journal and The Associated Press.
-The survey of 3,875 voters in Texas was conducted for eight days, concluding as polls closed.
+AP created this story automatically using results from AP VoteCast, a survey of the American electorate conducted by NORC at the University of Chicago for Fox News, NPR, PBS NewsHour, Univision News, USA Today Network, The Wall Street Journal and The Associated Press.
+The survey of 3,888 voters in Texas was conducted for eight days, concluding as polls closed.
 Interviews were conducted in English and Spanish.
 The survey combines a random sample of registered voters drawn from the state voter file and self-identified registered voters selected from nonprobability online panels.
 The margin of sampling error for voters is estimated to be plus or minus 1.9 percentage points.
-Find more details about AP VoteCast’s methodology at https://ap.org/votecast.
+Find more details about AP VoteCast's methodology at https://ap.org/votecast.

 Online: